dizyweather/Two-Joint-Arm-Optimization/README.md

 ## Key Terms
 **End_effector**: The position at the very end of the robotic arm, represented as a point in a 2D space.
 **Vector**: The direction of movement and its magnitude needed to reach the goal.
-In this case, we use error vectors:
 * **Error vector**: The difference in the position of the end_effector minus the position of the goal.
 This creates a 2D vector that points from the end_effector to the goal.
 **Goal**: Described as a (x,y) point at which we want to the end_effector to lie on **Linkage**: A straight segment of the robotic arm.
 Each linkage has: